kevinbecquet/Thrust_Control/process/README.md

 *mode,command,filter_coef,controller_proportionnal_coef,controller_integral_coef,controller_derivative_coef,controller_feedforward_coef*

-As this can be annoying to write and read each time, [we made a tool](../plot_ws/) allowing an easier control of the system and an easier reading of its data by using ros2 and plotjuggler.
+As this can be annoying to write and read each time, [a tool has been implemented](../plot_ws/) allowing an easier control of the system and an easier reading of its data by using ros2 and plotjuggler.

 ## Receiving the force values sent by the loadcell